The Survey and Statistical Methods Core (SSMC) offers the following services:

 Focus Groups, Cognitive and Key Informant Interviews

 Field Staff Training and Oversight

-SSMC staff are available to provide technical expertise in research design and sampling procedures for collecting data from patients, families, and other defined population groups.
-Core staff members can explore these options with you, recommend the latest data collection solutions, and help identify the optimal strategy for achieving your scientific objectives.
+SSMC staff are available to provide technical expertise in research design and sampling procedures including power analyses and sampling size determination.
+Core staff members can recommend the latest data collection solutions, and help identify the optimal strategy for achieving your scientific objectives.